anabramos/forageboutique/README.md

 ## Testing

 This web application was tested manually by self, web developer friends, a few code-institute peers and family members.
 It was tested on different screen sizes and browsers.
+Below I have gathered the feedback from these manual testings and conclusions.

 ### Implemented & Tested User Stories

 #### USER STORY: Good UX/UI practices (1) - As a Customer I can navigate the website intuitively so that I can find the information I need.
+- The website is pleasing to look and navigate, it uses good color contrast and common language and standards related to e-commerce websites.

 #### USER STORY: Good UX/UI practices (2) - As a Customer I can access all existing and relevant landing pages/features from the website's homepage so that I can easily navigate and understand what the website is offering.
+- The Navbar takes the user to the majority of different pages throughout the website.
+There are no webpages that exist that cannot be found through starting the navigation in the homepage.
+No webpage is within less than 3 webpages from the navbar.

 #### USER STORY: Navigation Bar - As a Customer I can find a website navigation bar with my shopping basket so that I can check what I have added to the basket and how much that costs.
 - The Navbar takes the user to all different pages throughout the website.
 It is responsive to different screen sizes, styled with collapse menu for mobile versions.